Peter-SB/Go-Chat-App/README.md

 ### DevOps

-- Containerized using **Docker Compose** for easy consistent deployments.
+- Containerised using **Docker Compose** for easy consistent deployments.
-- **CI/CD Github Action** pipeline for running unit tests, and building and pushing docker images.
+- **CI/CD GitHub Action** pipeline for running unit tests, and building and pushing docker images.

 ### Tools